coding/ci-plugins/plugins/kubernetes-plugin/kubernetes-plugin/README.md

 : Certificate from ServiceAccount for authentication to the API server.

 kubernetes_skip_tls
 : If true, the server's certificate will not be checked for validity.
-This will make your HTTPS connections insecure.

 init_templates
-: Path to Kubernetes Resource yaml based definition file (e.g. ConfigMap, Deployment or others), used to initialize some resources.
+: Path to Kubernetes Resource yaml based definition file.

 templates
-: Path to Kubernetes Resource yaml based definition file (e.g. ConfigMap, Deployment or others).
+: Path to Kubernetes Resource yaml based definition file.

 config_files
-: Config file paths for automatic creation/update of ConfigMap.The syntax is expressed as `namespace:name:file_path:file_name` or `namespace:name:file_path`, when file_name is not specified, it will default to the file name of file_path.
+: Config file paths for automatic creation/update of ConfigMap.

 namespace
 : Default namespace to use when namespace is not set.